daohoangson/techcon2022/README.md

 - This repository was first initialized as a Flutter project with `flutter create` CLI.
 - The Flutter app icon has been replaced with the Techcon logo.
+- An AWS Amplify project has been initialized with `amplify init`.

 # Important files